 EBRPD is in the process of acquiring a remnant parcel from the County of Contra Costa for the purpose of access to the State's parcel.
-Issuance of this lease will be contingent upon EBRPD's completion of the acquisition.
+Issuance of the lease now before the Commission will be contingent upon EBRPD's completion of the acquisition.

-Through a multi-agency planning effort, a Consensus Plan was developed for an environmentally enhanced flood control project constructed jointly by Contra Costa County and the United States Army Corps of Engineers in the Wildcat-San Pablo Creeks drainage system.
+Through a multi-agency planning effort, a Consensus Plan was developed for an environmentally beneficial flood control project constructed jointly by Contra Costa County and the United States Army Corps of Engineers (USACE) in the Wildcat-San Pablo Creeks drainage system.
 The State parcel was a key segment of the project's redesign to avoid damaging valuable existing riparian habitat in the floodplain.
 Now that completion of the flood control project is at hand, EBRPD is requesting a Commission permit to create staging areas to provide public access and recreational facilities on the remaining portion of the parcel.
 This integrated effort is integral to successful implementation of the Consensus Plan concept.
-Under CEQA, EBRPD is the lead agency and SLC is the responsible agency.
+Under CEQA, EBRPD is the Lead Agency and SLC is the Responsible Agency.

-2. A Finding of No Significant Impact (FONSI) SCH 90040175, was prepared and adopted for this project by the United States Army Corps of Engineers.
-EBRPD acted on February 4, 1992 as the CEQA Lead Agency for the project and has adopted the USACE FONSI as a CEQA equivalent document under Section 15221 et seq. of the CEQA Guidelines.
+2. A Finding of No Significant Impact (FONSI) SCH No. 90040175, was prepared and adopted for this project by the United States Army Corps of Engineers.
+EBRPD acted on March 17, 1992 as the CEQA Lead Agency for the project and has adopted the USACE FONSI as a CEQA equivalent document under Section 15221 et seq. of the CEQA Guidelines.
 Potential impacts addressed in the FONSI which may result from this project will not occur on land under the jurisdiction of the State Lands Commission.
 The State Lands Commission's staff has reviewed such document.